 - When Trimmed Down A Burr Was Left

 When trimmed to length make sure there are no burrs or chips that have gotten into the case.
-Bar must move freely.
+The bar must move freely.
 You should be able to have the bar go up and down with your finger.

 - Case Is Not Collapsed or Pinched So Bar Can’t Come Down